Humphrey Bogart: Final roles

 Bogart could be generous with actors, particularly those who were blacklisted, down on their luck or having personal problems.
-During the filming of the Edward Dmytryk-directed The Left Hand of God (1955), he noticed his co-star Gene Tierney having a hard time remembering her lines and behaving oddly; he coached her, feeding Tierney her lines.
+During the filming of the Edward Dmytryk–directed The Left Hand of God (1955), he noticed his co-star Gene Tierney having a hard time remembering her lines and behaving oddly; he coached her, feeding Tierney her lines.
 Familiar with mental illness because of his sister's bouts of depression, Bogart encouraged Tierney to seek treatment.
 He also stood behind Joan Bennett and insisted on her as his co-star in Michael Curtiz's We're No Angels (1955) when a scandal made her persona non grata with studio head Jack Warner.

 Bogart had already been diagnosed with terminal cancer when shooting The Harder They Fall, a boxing drama with Rod Steiger in a supporting role.
 Steiger later mentioned Bogart's courage and geniality during his final performance:

-"Bogey and I got on very well.
+Bogey and I got on very well.
 Unlike some other stars, when they had closeups, you might have been relegated to a two-shot, or cut out altogether.
 Bogey didn't play those games.
 He was a professional and had tremendous authority.
-He'd come in exactly at 9am and leave at precisely 6pm.
+He'd come in exactly at 9 a.m. and leave at precisely 6 p.m.
 I remember once walking to lunch in between takes and seeing Bogey on the lot.
 I shouldn't have because his work was finished for the day.
-I asked him why he was still on the lot, and he said, 'They want to shoot some retakes of my closeups because my eyes are too watery'.
+I asked him why he was still on the lot, and he said, "They want to shoot some retakes of my closeups because my eyes are too watery".
 A little while later, after the film, somebody came up to me with word of Bogey's death.
 Then it struck me.
 His eyes were watery because he was in pain with the cancer.
-I thought: 'How dumb can you be, Rodney'!"
+I thought: "How dumb can you be, Rodney"!

 Television and radio

 Bogart rarely performed on television, but he and Bacall appeared on Edward R. Murrow's Person to Person and disagreed on the answer to every question.
-He also appeared on The Jack Benny Show, where a surviving kinescope of the live telecast captures him in his only TV sketch-comedy performance (October 25, 1953).
+He also appeared on The Jack Benny Program, where a surviving kinescope of the live telecast captures him in his only TV sketch-comedy performance (October 25, 1953).

 Bogart and Bacall worked on an early color telecast in 1955, an NBC adaptation of "The Petrified Forest" for Producers' Showcase.
 Bogart received top billing, Henry Fonda played Leslie Howard's role and Bacall played Bette Davis's part.
 Jack Klugman, Richard Jaeckel, and Jack Warden played supporting roles.
-In the late 1990s, Bacall donated the only known kinescope of the 1955 performance (in black and white) to the Museum Of Television & Radio (now the Paley Center for Media), where it remains archived for viewing in New York City and Los Angeles.
+In the late 1990s, Bacall donated the only known kinescope of the 1955 performance (in black and white) to the Museum of Television & Radio (now the Paley Center for Media), where it remains archived for viewing in New York City and Los Angeles.
 It is now in the public domain.

 Bogart also performed radio adaptations of some of his best-known films, such as Casablanca and The Maltese Falcon, and recorded a radio series entitled Bold Venture with Bacall.